aditya01933/Ruby-Algorithms/README.md

 # 6. The problem is to print all the possible paths from top left to bottom right of a mXn matrix with the constraints that from each cell you can either move only to right or down.

 # 7. Find a pair with maximum product in array of Integers.

+# 8. Write a Program to Find the Maximum Depth or Height of a Tree.